 History of Asparagus

 Knowing how to grow asparagus dates back 2500 years ago when it was first cultivated in Greece.
 In fact, asparagus is from the Greek word for stalk or shoot.
-Long before it was used as a food item, asparagus was lauded for its medicinal properties.
+Asparagus was used for its medicinal properties long before it was used for food.

 Reader comment: I was doing research into when asparagus was in season, and your site gave everything from history to preparation.
 Thank you.
 My mom loves asparagus, and I have never prepared it before.
 This article was very helpful…Sean

 As asparagus plants grow, they produce a mat of long, tubular roots that spreads horizontally rather than vertically.
 This one-year-old root system is called the asparagus crown.
-Although asparagus can be started from seed, it’s most often begun from transplanting crowns purchased from a reputable crown grower.
+You can start asparagus from seed, but it’s most often begun from transplanting crowns purchased from a reputable crown grower.

 Those who wish to learn how to grow Asparagus must have an abundance of patience, since it takes an asparagus bed three years to be established from crowns.
 The second year of growth, asparagus ferns emerge with a few spindly spears.